Dvip47/FeelingAI/README.md

 ## GPT Fine-Tuning using Node.js

-This project show how to easily fine-tune a GPT data model.
-This codebase goes along with the tutorial located [here](https://nader.substack.com/p/supercharge-your-gpt-model-custom).

 ### Prerequisites

 To follow along with this tutorial, you’ll need to have the following installed on your machine: